 Lodge the amendment data file.

-For further information regarding amendments for ESS, refer to the ESS companion guide.

 Providing information to the employee

 Data in an ESS statement (given to an employee) must be the same as provided to the ATO.
 Accordingly , if data sent to the ATO for an employee is changed (including being cancelled or added), a new ESS Statement, containing the updated details, must be issued to the affected employee.